dcordero/TvOSTextViewer/README.md

 ## Description

-TvOSTextViewer is a view controller that allows presenting block of texts on the same way native Apps does on tvOS.
+TvOSTextViewer is a view controller to present blocks of text on the same way native Apps does on tvOS.

 Customizable properties: